Last updated on Jun 07, 2023

 1. LJ Ross

-The UK publishing scene is famously London-centric, so when Northumberland-born lawyer Louise Ross (publishing under the name LJ Ross) wrote the first of her wildly successful DCI Ryan crime thrillers, she set it in England's Northeast — and made the decision to self-publish her debut.
+The British publishing scene is famously London-centric, so when Northumberland-born lawyer Louise Ross (publishing as LJ Ross) wrote the first of her wildly successful DCI Ryan crime thrillers, she set it in England's Northeast — and made the decision to self-publish her debut novel.

 Flash-forward a few years later, Ross's books have sold over 7 million copies worldwide, and 18 of her novels have hit the #1 spot on bestseller lists.
 While you'll find her books in almost every English home and tourist shop north of Durham, her influence now extends far beyond her homeland.